 - Post Web: enterprise software is moving beyond web and app interfaces to voice, and physical interfaces

-- Software-Defined Everything: logical extension of technology is adaptive hardware through software configuration
+- Software-Defined Everything: the logical extension of technology is adaptive hardware through software configuration

 - Linked: integration with external data within operational